Geert Hofstede: A Conversation About Culture

 1. Is there a relationship between culture and personality?
 What is more predictive of human behavior: culture or personality?

 You could compare culture and personality to a jigsaw puzzle and its pieces.
 A jigsaw puzzle is made of different pieces, just as all personalities within a culture are different.
-But altogether they make up one particular puzzle and not another puzzle.
+But all together they make up one particular puzzle and not another puzzle.
 If you want to know something about people (for example, their behavior), consider their personality.
 But if you want to know something about their society as a whole (for example, what is tolerated in the neighborhood), that has more to do with culture.
 Societies are made out of individuals and culture makes an imprint on the individuals who are born there.
 The first 10 years of our lives are very important.
-That’s when you get your basic mental programming and acquire characteristics which you could call culture.
+That’s when you get your basic mental programming and acquire characteristics that you could call culture.

 2. What are some fundamental competencies necessary for cross-cultural understanding and cooperation?

 Cross-cultural communication requires two parties.
 The first thing you need is a shared language.
 The other thing is an understanding of the shared rules of behavior, which means that you must understand the rules of the game.
 For example, in Japan, when people say yes it does not necessarily mean that they agree.
 But in the Netherlands, yes means that they agree.
 The competency you would need is the openness to learn these rules and not to be so much obsessed with your own ways that you are not prepared to accept that somebody else has their own way.
 To do that, you need self-awareness.

 3. What advice would you have for people moving across cultures to best adapt to a new culture?

 Curiosity is very important.
 Try to find out different things about the other culture.
 Learn about the other culture’s history, geography, literature and/or music.

 4. Your research has been instrumental in exploring cultural influences on behavior in organizations.
 What are some practical applications of the cultural dimensions in the world?